-Employees who work twenty (20) hours or more per week and have been employed more than one year are entitled to take an unpaid leave of absence under the Pregnancy and Parenting Leave Act of Minnesota.
 All employees are entitled to take an unpaid leave of absence under the Pregnancy and Parenting Leave Act of Minnesota.
 Female employees for prenatal care, or incapacity due to pregnancy, childbirth, or related health conditions as well as a biological or adoptive parent in conjunction with after the birth or adoption of a child is eligible for up to 12 weeks of unpaid leave and must begin within twelve (12) months of the birth or adoption of the child.
 In the case where the child must remain in the hospital longer than the mother, the leave must begin within 12 months after the child leaves the hospital.

 Employees should provide reasonable notice, which is at least 3 days.
 If the leave must be taken in less than three days, the employee should give as much notice as practicable.
-In the case of both spouses working for the same employer, each eligible employee is entitled to 12 weeks of parental leave per 12 month period.
+In the case of both spouses working for the same employer, each eligible employee is entitled to 12 weeks of parental leave per 12-month period.

-Employees are required to use accrued PTO leave during Parenting Leave.
+Employees are required to use accrued sick leave and may use vacation leave during Parenting Leave.
 If the employee has any FMLA eligibility remaining at the time this leave commences, this leave will also count as FMLA leave.
 The two leaves will run concurrently.
 The employee is entitled to return to work in the same position and at the same rate of pay the employee was receiving prior to commencement of the leave.
-Group insurance coverage will remain available while the employee is on leave pursuant to the Pregnancy and Parenting Leave Act, but the employee will be responsible for the entire premium unless otherwise provided in this policy (i.e., where leave is also FMLA qualifying).
-For employees on an FMLA absence as well, the employer contributions toward insurance benefits will continue during the FMLA leave absence.

-Adoptive parents will be given the same opportunities for leave as biological parents.
+Group insurance coverage will remain available while the employee is on leave pursuant to the Pregnancy and Parenting Leave Act, but the employee will be responsible for the entire premium unless Adoptive parents will be given the same opportunities for leave as biological parents.
 The leave must be for the purpose of arranging the child's placement or caring for the child after placement.
 Such leave must begin shortly before or at the time of the child's placement in the adoptive home.